gauravahujame/react-native-universal-image/README.md

 Image component that resizes itself to contain the image.
 Progressively loads image with blur effect and spinner overlay.

+Note: For auto resize, please make sure your thumbnails are the same aspect ratio as the original image.

 ## Installation

 Since the library is a JS-based solution, to install the latest version of react-native-universal-image you only need to run: